Latics welcome Leyton Orient to Boundary Park for a midweek Sky Bet League Two encounter (7:45pm KO).

 How To Follow The Game

-Live commentary is only available on iFollow Latics with Roy Butterworth and Michael Brown who will be talking you through the match.
+Live match action on the £10 'match pass' is available on iFollow Latics in the UK and overseas for supporters who can't attend in person, with Roy Butterworth and Michael Brown talking you through the match action due to the international break.